ianmcloughlin/emerging_technologies/assessment/instructions.md

 - Code should include informative comments that clarify its purpose and functionality.
 - Your notebook should include an introduction providing context and a conclusion to summarize any results.

 ### Development

-- Your code should be correct, efficient, and well-structured.
+- Your code should be efficient and well-structured, effectively addressing the problem at hand.
 - Standard programming structures, algorithms, and testing methods should be applied where appropriate.
-- The overall architecture of your code should be clean, demonstrating good software development practices.
+- The overall architecture of your code should be clean, demonstrating good coding practices.
 - Your code should demonstrate your knowledge of established style conventions and norms.

 ### Consistency

 - Your commit history should show detailed, incremental changes over time.
 - There should be evidence of steady progress on tasks throughout the semester, rather than last-minute submissions.
 - Your repository should reflect a process of review and refinement, demonstrating continuous improvement.
 - Your commit history should demonstrate your refinement of both code and explanations over time.